North East England 1920-1938

 May 1, 1937 – Sunderland win FA Cup

-Sunderland Football Club win the FA Cup for the first time in their history in their second appearance in the final.
+Sunderland Football Club managed by Scotsman Johnny Cochrane, win the FA Cup for the first time in their history in only their second appearance in the final.
 They defeat Preston North End 3-1 at Wembley.
 Preston had taken the lead just before half time but second half goals came from Sunderland-born lads Bobby Gurney and Raich Carter, who are both noted as prolific goal scorers.
 Sunderland’s third goal came from Yorkshireman, Eddie Burbanks near the end of the game.

 May 12, 1937 – KING GEORGE VI

 George VI is crowned at Westminster Abbey.
 In December last year his elder brother King Edward VIII – who was never crowned – abdicated because of his intention to marry American Mrs Wallis Simpson.